 Who Conducts an AWS WAR?

 Following the Well-Architected Framework can be a challenge.
 It’s easy to make mistakes or overlook certain things when building and running workloads on AWS.
-That’s why AWS launched the Well-Architected Partner Program.
+That’s where the Well-Architected Partner Program comes in handy.
+This program allows authorized AWS Well-Architected partners help organizations using AWS.
+These partners recognized by AWS as having the expertise to:

 • Review critical workloads